mahirahalwani/comptia-tech-/README.md

 ## 2.0 - SYSTEM HARDWARE
-- Central Processing Unit (CPU) is not smart but very fast; often referred to as the "brain of the computer".
+- **Central Processing Unit (CPU)** is not smart but very fast; often referred to as the "brain of the computer".
 It only does what it is asked to do.
 Needs to give CPU a detailed instruction.
 Does not have memory, needs a separate memory piece to remember info.<br>
 - Critical of CPU:<br>
       &emsp;- Arithmetic Operations: Basic math functions (addition, subtraction, multiplication, division)<br>
-      &emsp;- Logical Operations: Decision-making based on conditions
+      &emsp;- Logical Operations: Decision-making based on conditions<br>
+- Key Components:<br>
+      &emsp;1) Control Unit (CU): directs operations within CPU.<br>
+      &emsp;2) Arithmetic Logic Unit (ALU): handles arithmetic and logical operations.<br>
 - CPU's characteristic:<br>
       &emsp;- Speed: how many things it can do in one second under perfect condition.
+Higher speeds mean more cycles per second.
 Measured in gigahertz (Hertz: 1 cycle per sec)<br>
       &emsp;- Complexity:<br>
       &emsp;- 32-bit or 64-bit processor (Bits: amount fo data a CPU can process)<br>
       &emsp;- e.g., Raspberry pi, mother board<br>
-      &emsp;- n-core CPU: put n-different processors on one little chip and it works together.<br>
+      &emsp;- Multi-core CPU: enable parallel processing for improved multitasking and performance in demanding applications.<br>
 - Electricity generates heat in the CPU while it works.<br>
 - Methods to move heat:<br>
       &emsp;1) Passive: relies on air.
 Uses copper or aluminium structure called heat sinks that help heat dissipate into air.<br>
       &emsp;2) Active: using some kind of device to push or pull heat away from computing components e.g., fans/case fans (pull heat out into the air) or liquid cooling (pulls heat into fluid).<br>
+- **Graphics Processing Unit (GPU)** is a specialized processor for graphics rendering, image processing, and complex visual tasks.<br>
+- Key Purposes of GPU:<br>
+      &emsp;- Rendering Graphics & Video.<br>
+      &emsp;- Parallel Processing Power.<br>
+- Types of GPUs:<br>
+      &emsp;1) Integrated GPU: built into CPU, shared system memory.
+Suitable for general tasks like web browsing and streaming.<br>
+      &emsp;2) Dedicated/Discrete GPU: separate component with its own memory (VRAM) and processing power.
+Designed for high-performance tasks like gaming, video editing, and machine learning.<br>
-- Random Access Memory (RAM) is measured in gigabytes.
-Temporaroliy holds data for active CPU tasks.<br>
+- **Random Access Memory (RAM)** is measured in gigabytes.
+Temporarily holds data for quick access by the CPU.<br>
-      &emsp;1) Function: holds all active programming on a computer that includes OS running apps, and data.
-Only temporarily stores data.<br>
+      &emsp;1) Function: holds all active programming on a computer that includes OS running apps, and data, allowing quick data retrieval without accessing slower storage drives.<br>
       &emsp;2) Capacity: The amount of usable RAM is called system memory.
-Using too much will slow it down not die.<br>
+Using too much will slow it down.
+More RAM enables better multitasking and faster performance, increasing the system's ability to handle multiple applications simultaneously.<br>
       &emsp;3) Adding More: Can add more RAM or replace with bigger RAM stick in bigger computers to increase the overall memory capacity.<br>
       &emsp;4) 32-bit only supports 4GB RAM.<br>
       &emsp;5) www.crucial.com: to find the right RAM for your device.<br>
- - Motherboard a.k.a.
+ - **Motherboard / System Board** a.k.a.
 (Micro) Advanced Technology Extended (ATX) enables connectivity among devices directly or indirectly.
-Every computing device has a motherboard.<br>
+Every computing device has a motherboard.
+It ensures all components work together harmoniously <br>
+ - Key Purposes of the Motherboard:<br>
+       &emsp;1) Connections & Interfaces: hosts slots and connectors for internal components and provides ports for external devices.<br>
+       &emsp;2) Power Distribution: distributes electrical power from the power supply to components.<br>
+       &emsp;3) Communication Hub: facilitates communication between CPU, RAM, storage, and other components through data buses and chipsets.<br>
+- **Chipsets**:<br>
+        &emsp;- Northbridge: manages high-speed data flow (CPU to RAM).<br>
+        &emsp;- Southbridge: manages lower-speed connections (USB ports, storage drives).<br>
 ![motherboard](https://github.com/user-attachments/assets/66fcdc8f-6786-450e-8650-81d68a892167)
+- **Basic Input/Output System (BIOS)** is a firmware built into the motherboard which is responsible for booting the computer and managing essential hardware settings.<br>
+- Key Purposes of BIOS:<br>
+      &emsp;1) System Initialization: performs the Power-On-Self-Test (POST) during startup to check essential hardware components.<br>
+      &emsp;2) Boot Sequence Control: manages the boot order (e.g., hard drive, USB, network) to find and load the OS.<br>
+      &emsp;3) Hardware Configuration & Management: controls low-level settings like system time, CPU configurations, and memory.<br>
+- Unified Extensible Firmware Interface (UEFI) is a modern alternative to BIOS which offers a graphical interface and supports larger storage drives.<br>
+- BIOS is crucial for starting the computer and providing a bridge between hardware and the OS.<br>
- - Power supplies:<br>
+- **Power supplies**:<br>
       &emsp;1) Power grid runs on alternating current (AC)<br>
       &emsp;2) Computing devices run on direct current (DC) so it relies on batteries for power.<br>
       &emsp;3) Power adapter: a.k.a. an AC adapter or charger, is a device that converts AC power from a wall outlet into DC power for a device.<br>